Here you will find answers to frequently asked questions about all of our products. Use the links below to navigate sections:

 - many more…

 Absolutely!
-Simulink is the most popular simulation modeling tool within the ADvantage user base.
-The ADvantage development environment (ADvDE) makes it easy to add Simulink models into your real-time project.
-The ADvantage run-time environment (ADvVI) presents your Simulink models during run-time for browsing, adjusting parameters, and datalogging.
-SIMplotter lets you plot and analyze Simulink data on-the-fly from the ADvantage target and even directly from Simulink.
+Simulink is the most popular simulation modeling tool within the ADEPT user base.
+The ADEPT development environment tool (ADEPT-DE) makes it easy to add Simulink models into your real-time project.
+The ADEPT visualization and interaction tool (ADEPT-VI) presents your Simulink models during run-time for browsing, adjusting parameters, and datalogging.
+The ADEPT graphical data tool (ADEPT-GD)

 - Ada code